 The symptom of celiac disease varies from one child to the other and often do not get noticed as a serious problem.
 Some children experience symptoms like bloating, pain in the abdomen and diarrhoea soon after consuming food containing gluten.
 If these symptoms are mild, they are easy to be ignored and the diagnosis of celiac disease is usually missed.
 Irritability is also a very common symptom among children with celiac disease.

-As per statistics, only 20-30% of children with celiac disease exhibit stomach-related symptoms.
+As per statistics, children with celiac disease exhibit stomach-related symptoms of different severity.
 These symptoms may last from a few hours to even several days or weeks.
 There are also children with celiac disease who do not exhibit any symptoms at all.
 However, consumption of gluten-containing food causes damage to their intestine.